Sea to Sky District Road Permitting Information

 Purpose:

-This is for situations where using an FSR is required for non-industrial short term use.
-Example: road use for film industry or for a community special event.
+For situations where the use of an FSR is required for non-industrial short-term use.
+Examples include: road use for filming, running or biking races, or a community special event.

 Application Requirements: